hyperledger-solang/solang/docs/language.rst

 _______

-The ``import`` directive is used to import types by name from other Solidity files; this means that structs, enums, contracts, abstract contract, libraries, and interfaces can be used from another Solidity file.
+The ``import`` directive is used to import types by name from other Solidity files; this means that structs, enums, events, contracts, abstract contract, libraries, and interfaces can be used from another Solidity file.
 This can be useful to keep a single definition in one file, which can be used in multiple other files.